Esildor/esildor.github.io/_posts/2021-02-20-TravelStory-TheMobster.md

     <img src="/images/blog/TravelStory-Mobster/cityview-5.jpg">
 </div>

-After walking through some hilly city for a few miles> I had made my way to the outskirts of town.
-The was a small _(by our standards)_ merina
+After walking through some hilly city for a few miles I had made my way to the outskirts of town.
+The was a small _(by our standards)_ marina.
+Deciding to change up the scenery a bit, I decided to check out some of the boats by walking up and down some of the docks.

+After walking down the docks for a bit, it was clear that a lot of Croatians boated.
+There seemed to be more boats than the people that lived there.
+That said, even though they were on the ocean, the boats were so much smaller than the ones you'd see in America.
+You know in all those movies, when ever a tourist or immigrant comes to America, they always say: "Oh wow, every American car so big".
+Guess its par for the course.

+After a while, I walked past a man and a women I saw on a small boat, no bigger than 12-14 feet long.
+Eager to spice things up in a place I had only been for a few hours